Raphi-Sch/Raph_BOT/doc/api/commands.md

 ### Response body
 Field | Type | Description
 ---|---|---
-alias | String | The alias of the command command | String | The command link to that alias
+id | Integer | ID of the alias in the database alias | String | The alias of the command command | String | The command link to that alias